Author: Courts of Germany

 Germany vs Z Group, January 2022, Finanzgericht Cologne, Case No 2 V 827/21

 Z-Group had been subject to a joint transfer pricing audit by the tax administrations of Belgium, France, Italy, Spain, Austria and Germany in order to examine the appropriateness of the franchise fee charged between the group companies.
 Z Group filed a complaint where it disputed the German tax administration’s entitlement to cooperate in a coordinated cross-border external tax audit and, in this context, to exchange information with the other tax administrations.
-Judgement of the Tax Court The Court dismissed the complaint filed by Z Group.
+Judgment of the Tax Court The Court dismissed the complaint filed by Z Group.
 Excerpt “118 The defendant does not violate the principle of subsidiarity by agreeing on or conducting a coordinated examination as planned in the present case with Belgium, France, Italy, Spain and Austria.
 With reference to the findings of the domestic tax audit, the defendant understandably points out that the audit serves to further clarify the facts, which is not possible ...
 Read more

 Germany vs “HQ Lender GmbH”, January 2022, Bundesfinanzhof, Case No IR 15/21